fxsitecompat/www.fxsitecompat.dev/content/en-CA/docs/2016/navigator-plugins-and-navigator-mimetypes-no-longer-list-flash-when-it-s-click-to-activate.md

 **Update**: This change was reverted just before it goes to the Aurora channel (Firefox 49 Developer Edition) due to the [broken Flash activation](https://bugzilla.mozilla.org/show_bug.cgi?id=1277832) as well as video playback not working on [*Hulu*](https://bugzilla.mozilla.org/show_bug.cgi?id=1277760) and [*Facebook*](https://bugzilla.mozilla.org/show_bug.cgi?id=1277825).
 Mozilla developers are investigating those issues.

 **Update**: The bug described above has been fixed and the patch has been re-landed to Firefox 50.
 We have updated this document to explain `navigator.mimeTypes` is also affected.

+**Update**: This change was [disabled](https://bugzilla.mozilla.org/show_bug.cgi?id=1296004) during the Aurora development cycle due to a couple of plug-in activation bugs.